cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   http://facultyfp.salisbury.edu/despickler/personal/CryptTools.asp

 - "CryptoCrack" by Phil Pilcrow
+  The Windows program CryptoCrack is designed for solving classical ciphers:
+  "CryptoCrack can solve over 50 different classical cipher types and in many cases without knowing any plaintext or the key length" (cited from 23.10.16).
-  The Windows program CryptoCrack is designed for solving classical ciphers and doesn’t include routines for solving machine based or modern, computer based types such as Enigma, AES, DES, Blowfish etc. (see FAQ).
+  So it doesn’t include routines for solving machine based or modern, computer based types such as Enigma, AES, DES, Blowfish etc. (see FAQ).
-  This tool solves many classical ciphers very fast and well.
+  This tool solves many classical ciphers very fast and very well.
   Initial release: May 29, 2011, ongoing active development.
   Last update: June 2016 -- Version 0.6 beta (0.6.5999.15171)
   https://sites.google.com/site/cryptocrackprogram/home

 - "CryptoMake" by Phil Pilcrow
   Very exhaustive program to create classical ciphers.
+  Initial release: March 5, 2014, ongoing active development.
   Last update: Feb 2016 -- Version 0.2 beta (0.2.5901.21555)
   https://sites.google.com/site/cryptomake/

-If we are missing something here or are incorrect anyhow, please feel free to inform us, so that we can complete or correct the list.
+If we are missing something here or if something is incorrect, please feel free to inform us, so that we can complete or correct the list.

 We explicitly want to state, that we would welcome very much if the